telerik/blazor-ui/splitter/use-100-percent-viewport/readme.md

 To accomplish this, simply set the Splitter's `Height` parameter to `100%`.

-It is important to note that this relies on the standard CSS behavior of setting height in percentage - all parent elements must have a `height` set, so that the content size can be calculated based off the viewport.
+It is important to note that this relies on the standard CSS behavior of setting height in percent - all parent elements must have a `height` set, so that the content size can be calculated based off the viewport.

 This example shows a basic layout with the splitter that has:
 * header